MarkBind/markbind/docs/userGuide/syntax/lists.md

 <panel header="Notes on having single quote `'` inside text"  minimized>

-If you want to use `'` in you text icon, you need to escape it with double escape sequence.
+If you want to use `'` in your text bullet point, you need to escape it with double escape sequence.
 <include src="codeAndOutput.md" boilerplate >
 <variable name="highlightStyle">markdown</variable>
 <variable name="code">